Welcome BackWelcome Back

 Points per purchase

 Customers earn points for every peso or dollar spent.
 Points accumulate toward rewards.
-Best for restaurants with varied ticket sizes — a customer spending $15 and one spending $45 both feel rewarded proportionally.
+Best for restaurants with varied ticket sizes, where a customer spending $15 and one spending $45 both feel rewarded proportionally.

 Visit-based (stamp card)